isaachepworth/book-PaLM/README.txt

 9 Exit program.
 Please enter your choice:

-this praject was made by Isaac Hepworth.
+this project was made by Isaac Hepworth.